 Join GSA for regular Shut Up & Write-a-Thons

-We use the Pomodoro Technique (25 minutes writing with 5-minute breaks) and teach the generative method to make sessions as productive as possible.
-We’ll provide you with information and resources to power your studies.
-You can work on anything you like, but you must be writing.
+We use the Pomodoro Technique (25-minute writing sprints with 5-minute breaks) to make sessions as productive as possible.
+You can work on anything, as long as you’re writing!

 What is the Pomodoro Technique?